-I am of my mother.
-She raised me to:
+I am of my parents.
+They raised me to:

 • be critically curious